kjeffreys/library/README.md

 ---
 #### Improvement 1
 For the sake of simplicity, the handlers just connect to the database setup in `database/connection.go`.
 However, for scalable solutions and better testing, this can be adjusted to have the handlers accept a database as an argument.
 This allows easier swapping between various real and test/mock databases.
----
-#### Improvement 2
-Another improvement is to deploy the entire environment in Docker and/or use an orchestration tool like Kubernetes (k8s).